DillonSteyl/SCIE1000/Week 5/array_introduction_2.md

 **Task:** Modify this program so that it calculates the total grade for each class your friend is enrolled in.
 Store the final grades in the variable 'final'.

-Use the following print statement to end your program: print("The final marks out of 100 are:", final").
+Use the following print statement to end your program: `print("The final marks out of 100 are:", final)`.

 ## Solution
 ```python